AshleyT3/atbu/README.rst

 * **Backup/Restore:** Cloud and local backup/restore/verify, including deduplication capabilities, bitrot detection, and more.
 * **Persistent file information:** A relatively simple but useful utility to diff/compare directories to gain insight into undesired file duplication, missing expected redundancy, and bitrot detection.

-**IMPORTANT:**
+**IMPORTANT: READ THIS**

+* I created this tool given my own personal needs.
-* This tool should be considered "alpha" as of May 2022.
+* Beta as of September 2023: Beyond my own personal usage, for open source use by others, it should be considered "beta" as of September 2023.
-* Given |PROJNAME|'s alpha state, please do not use it as your primary/only backup/restore tool.
-Have redundancy elsewhere.
+* With regards to backup/restore, given |PROJNAME| is in a beta phase, it is not recommended for use as a primary/only backup/restore.
+Have redundancy elsewhere until confidence is gained.
 Your test-driving is welcome, just be reasonably cautious.
 * The walkthroughs outline the most tested/common scenarios.
 * This is my own personal utility being shared via open source.
 I need more time actually using it to speak more confidently about it, to eventually remove these precautionary bullet points.

-For developers, those viewing the source code:

-* Beyond ad-hoc Python usage here/there, this project is my first significant Python coding in more than 10 years.
-* I had to essentially learn Python again, to come back up to speed on many aspects of the language in short order.
-* Forgive any source code which may not be written in the most appropriate Pythonic manner.
-(Feedback welcome!)
-* It really was an ad-hoc tool for my own usage at the start... but then seemed like a good opportunity to try out the whole github/OSS thing from a creator standpoint.

 Highlights
 ----------